-10. Internet (Online) and Digital Safety
+12.0.
+Internet (Online) and Digital Safety

-- We will ensure that young people are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - The Internet (Online) and Digital Safety group will develop a strategy to ensure the College complies will KCSiE 2021 guidance. - Any concerns which are considered to be misogynist and misandrist, will be treat as a safeguarding concern.
+- We will ensure that young people are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - The digital and AI committee will develop a strategy to ensure the College complies will KCSiE 2024 guidance. - All college digital communication is monitored for any inappropriate or abusive behaviour. - Any concerns which are considered to be misogynist and misandrist, will be treat as a safeguarding concern. - The core safeguarding team receive, monitor and respond to any notifications of a concern through the smoothwall filtering system.

-11. The College's role in the prevention of abuse
+13.0.
+The College's role in the prevention of abuse